Viennese German: Features

-Viennese differs from the Austrian form of Standard German, as well as from other dialects spoken in Austria (see also Austrian German and Bavarian).
+Viennese differs from the Austrian form of Standard German, as well as from other dialects spoken in Austria.

-At the beginning of the 20th century, one could differentiate between four Viennese dialects (named after the districts in which they were spoken): Favoritnerisch (Favoriten, 10th District), Meidlingerisch, (Meidling, 12th District), Ottakringerisch (Ottakring, 16th District), and Floridsdorferisch (Floridsdorf, 21st District).
+At the beginning of the 20th century, one could differentiate among four Viennese dialects (named after the districts in which they were spoken): Favoritnerisch (Favoriten, 10th District), Meidlingerisch, (Meidling, 12th District), Ottakringerisch (Ottakring, 16th District), and Floridsdorferisch (Floridsdorf, 21st District).
 Today these labels are no longer applicable, and one speaks of a single Viennese dialect, with its usage varying as one moves further away from the city.